CCranney/JEPA-chess/README.md

 ### Discussion Board

-The current plan is to use the discussion board to outline ideas or strategies for implementation.
-This can be adjusting in the future.
+The current plan is to use [the discussion board](https://github.com/CCranney/JEPA-chess/discussions) to outline ideas or strategies for implementation.
+This can be adjusted in the future.

 ## Conclusion